emberjs/website/source/blog/2019-03-02-update-on-module-unification-and-octane.md

 Unification and our plans for the file structure in Ember Octane.

 **In short, we do not plan to ship Module Unification in Octane**.
-Instead, Octane will ship with today's file system layout, with two changes:
+Instead, Octane will ship with today's file system layout, with one change: support for nested components in `<AngleBracket />` invocation syntax

-* Co-located components and templates
-* Support for nested components in `<AngleBracket />` invocation syntax

-### Co-located Components and Templates

-Today, component classes and their associated templates are quite spread out.
-If you have a component in `app/components/user-profile.js`, its template lives in `app/templates/components/user-profile.hbs`.
-This can make navigating between the two files time-consuming.

-In Octane, we will switch to putting a component's JavaScript and template file in the same directory.

-For example, if you generate a new component called `user-profile` with `ember generate component user-profile`, the blueprint will produce these
-files:

-* `app/components/user-profile/component.js`
-* `app/components/user-profile/template.hbs`
-* `tests/integration/components/user-profile-test.js`

-This co-located `component.js` and `template.hbs` layout actually already works in Ember apps today, so the only change required is to update the default component blueprint.
-We will also provide a codemod that can automatically re-organize your component files to follow this structure.

-### Angle Brackets with Nested Components

-Because Octane apps will continue with today's file system layout, we also wanted to address the largest blocker to `<AngleBracket />` syntax adoption
-today: components nested inside other directories.
+Because Octane apps will continue with today's file system layout, we want to address the largest barrier to `<AngleBracket />` adoption today: components nested inside other directories.

 For example, if you have a component located at `app/components/icons/download-icon.js` (i.e., nested inside an `icons`